JsTermine/C-Sharp-Exercises/README.md

  IDE: Visual Studio

  This Repo contains Progress and different Exercises using different Iteration Statements like: Do-, DoWhile- and For.<br/>
- It also contains different uses of Selection Statements like: If, If-Else, SwitchCase.<br/>
+ It also contains different uses of Selection Statements like: If, If-Else and SwitchCase.<br/>
  OOP, Polymorphism, LINQ and WPF aswell as MS-SQL are also taught in later parts of this course.

  Folders labeled "Aufgabe{n}" are small Assignments/Challenges given by the Instructor after every couple of lectures.